R. Kelly Facing New Accusation That He Repeatedly Raped 13-Year-Old Girl, Gave Her Herpes

-R. Kelly is facing a new accusation that he repeatedly raped a 13-year-old girl, then transmitted herpes to her when she was 17 years old.
+R. Kelly is facing a new accusation that he repeatedly raped a 13-year-old girl, then transmitted herpes to her when she was 17-years-old.

 A report from CBS Chicago noted that the singer is under investigation in Detroit for allegedly having intercourse with the young girl nearly two decades ago, starting the relationship in late 2001 after meeting at a Detroit hotel.
 The victim told police that she and R. Kelly, whose real name is Robert Sylvester, had sex again at a Detroit recording studio again a few weeks later and then repeatedly visited him at his home in Atlanta.